SecurityResearcher-yoda/s3lf-h0sted2/README.md

 A legitimate contribution to become a contributor.

-Can be  a typo fix
+Can be  a typo fix.